ystaggl/quartz/content/Work/Template Progress.md

 	* bottom text should be centered on mobile only
 - [x] CARE
 	- [x] Acid testing
-	- [ ] Bug found: When setting padding on image it can cause text to float on top of the image in yahoo/aol web client.
-For now I've worked around it by setting the padding on the column instead.
 	- [ ] Changes from requested:
 		- Logo Changed (80 years of care -> care)
 		- old social icons replaced due to footer color change